If you’ve browsed any online forum for watches lately, you’ve likely come across a modded watch or two.

-Sure, you could always just upgrade right off the bat and get a high-end professional grade Bergeon watch repair kit, as it’s one of the most highly regarded by professional watchmakers in the industry.
+Sure, you could always just upgrade right off the bat and get a high-end professional-grade Bergeon watch repair kit, as it’s one of the most highly regarded by professional watchmakers in the industry.

-But I highly suggest starting with a cheaper watch repair kit to get a sense of what you need before investing into more quality tools.
+But I highly suggest starting with a cheaper watch repair kit to get a sense of what you need before investing in more quality tools.
 The money you save by buying more affordable tools, or buying tools one at a time can instead be put toward a new watch, and more mod parts.

 2. Spring Bar Tool